Your Limbic System

 Human Brain - Pineal and Pituitary Glands

-The Pineal Gland's primary role is the production of Melatonin, the Hormone involved in Circadian Rhythms (24 hr cycle) influencing our sleep/wake ratio.
+The primary role of the Pineal Gland is the production of Melatonin, the Hormone involved in Circadian Rhythms.

-This tiny, essential organ has also been linked to the Reproduction Organs and the Immune System.
+This tiny, essential, Organ, has been linked to the Reproduction System and also to the Immune System.

-The Pineal Gland, while no longer directly Photosensitive in Humans, as once believed to be, is still rather sensitive to light and works in close association with the Retina.
+The Pineal Gland, while no longer directly Photosensitive in Humans, as once believed to be, is still sensitive to light, and works in close association with the Retina.

 Summary